surfscape/surfkit/README.md

 ## Installation

-SurfKit is currently availble in npm and can be installed with `npm i surfkit`.
+Currently SurfKit is not available to be installed or used in production.

-To compile the source code for use in production enviroment, run `npm run build-dist` and then import/link the built CSS and JS files found inside the /dist folder.